-Regional Agriculture Development Program
+Regional Agriculture Development Program (RADP-N)

 RADP-North is a five-year economic development project funded by the United States Agency for International Development (USAID).
 RADP-North will focus on the value chains of three key groups of crops: Wheat, livestock (sheep and goats, ), and the high value chains, to enable the business environment around the value chains, and to promote the integration of women into economic activities within the value chains.
 While the larger RADP-N project will work in six northern provinces, JDA will only work in the four provinces of targeted areas of Baghlan, Balkh, Jowzjan, and Samangan.

 Under RADP-North we will leverage our expertise and experience in hygiene and nutrition training and community development into the related field of nutrition training.
 Over four years, we will train at least 10,400 women as direct beneficiaries.

 Teaching farmers three key principles to a more sustainable, profitable, and resilient farm production system in which water use is reduced by 50%.
 There is also reduced tillage, increased soil cover, and improved crop rotations.
 The result of this allows farmers to grow crops in low rainfall years.

 - Soil health improvement with better water holding capacity and fertility balance.

 - Farmers understanding how to use mechanized seeders.

 - Trained 1,648 lead farmers in Baghlan, Balkh, Jawzjan and Samangan provinces.
 Farmers were trained on how to reduce tillage, permanent cover crop, crop rotation, benefits of land laser land leveling technology, sowing by two-wheeled tractor, seed and fertilizer rate, harvesting by two wheel tractor reaper, and on different methods of weeds control.